Skip to content

 The 2024 revaluation is coming

-The 2024 revaluation of all Waikato district properties is taking place in November 2023 and will impact rates from 1 July 2024.
+The 2024 revaluation of all Waikato district properties took place in November 2023 and will impact rates from 1 July 2024.

 We use Quotable Value Ltd (QV) to complete this process for us, looking at property type, location and land size.
 This information is used to calculate your rates and set a new rating value.